 Papua New Guinea

-Agriculture in Papua New Guinea accounts for 25% of the country’s gross domestic product and provides direct benefits to over 80% of the population.
+Agriculture in Papua New Guinea accounts for approximately 25% of GDP.
+The economy has recovered above its pre-pandemic GDP, supported by high commodity prices and the removal of COVID-19 restrictions.
 Cash crops ranked by value are coffee, oil, cocoa, copra, tea, rubber and sugar.

 PHAMA Plus works with businesses and the public sector to maintain and improve trade of agricultural products by assisting them to meet export market requirements.
 PHAMA Plus also assists with market research and market development activities in terms of new export products.
 To maximise impact, the program works with key actors in the market system to generate benefit among farming households.

 The PHAMA Program was launched in PNG in 2015 with a focus on improving market access for the country’s key export industries, supporting women and men of local biosecurity authorities perform their market access and biosecurity functions better and to promote industry coordination through the establishment of public-private industry working groups or IWGs.
 In November 2018, the program transitioned to a new phase now known as PHAMA Plus which will run through to June 2026.

 Priority areas identified for PHAMA Plus’ support in PNG are cocoa, coffee, high-value coconut products and biosecurity, quality and standards.

 International export markets are associated with complex biosecurity, certification and quality requirements, market development costs, transport costs, delivery risks and competition.
 Agricultural, horticultural, food and forestry product exports will not happen, or be severely constrained, in the absence of effectively operating biosecurity, quality and standards (BQS) functions.
 The e ...Read More